Timeline

 Move the cursor forward one word

-Here, a word refers to an English word in English text and means moving to the next punctuation mark in Chinese text.
+Here, a “word” means an English word for English, and moving to the next punctuation mark for Chinese.

 Move the cursor backward one word